4 min read | 6 April, 2021 By Sarah Benstead

 If a business hires a worker as a contractor rather than through the payroll, they save themselves the job of paying National Insurance, and don't need to provide employee benefits either.

 Contractors are said to earn more than employees, too, so hiring workers in this way could be seen as a win-win.

 Because of this, the contractor (and the company) may take advantage of the preferential tax rates - when in reality the way they work is no different to that of a fully-fledged employee.

 So, when IR35 was brought in 20 years ago, it added an extra step to assess a contractor's role and to determine whether they need to pay tax or not.

-As of 6th April 2020, HMRC are making some changes to IR35 rules and how it currently affects businesses in the private sector.
+As of 6th April 2021, HMRC's reforms affect large and medium sized businesses in the private sector.

-These businesses will adopt the rules for the public sector and will need to determine themselves whether a contractor is to sit inside or outside of IR35.
+Private sector businesses will now adopt the rules for the public sector which were originally implemented in 2017.
+These businesses will need to determine themselves whether a contractor is to sit inside or outside of IR35.